Latent Covariate Shift: Unlocking Partial Identifiability for Multi-Source Domain Adaptation: Learning Independent Causal Mechanism for MSDA

 This loss function serves to maximize the mutual information between $\mathbf{n}^{\mathcal S}_c$ and $\mathbf{y}^{\mathcal S}$ in source domains.
 Notably, this maximization also signifies an amplification of the information flow within the causal relationship from $\mathbf{n}^{\mathcal S}_c$ for $\mathbf{y}^{\mathcal S}$.
 This alignment between information flow and mutual information arises from the independence among $n_i$, conditioned on $\mathbf{u}$, which is a structural characteristic inherent in the graph representation of our proposed causal model.
 To promote information flow in the target domain, we can also maximize the mutual information between $\mathbf{\hat y}^{\mathcal{T}}$ (representing the estimated label in the target domain) and $\mathbf{n}^{\mathcal{T}}_c$.
 This is achieved by minimizing the following conditional entropy term:

-where $\mathbf{\hat y}^{\mathcal T}$ denotes the estimated label in the target domain.
-It is interesting to note that this regularization approach has been empirically utilized in previous works to make label predictions more deterministic \citep{wang2020learning,li2021t}.
+where $\mathbf{\hat y}^{\mathcal T}$ denotes the estimated label in the target domain. {It is obtained using the encoder component of the VAE framework, which is trained with the \( \mathcal{L}_\text{ELBO} \) loss to derive \( \mathbf{n}_c^{\mathcal{T}} \).
+This latent representation is then passed into a classifier that is trained on \( \mathbf{n}_c^{\mathcal{S}} \) and \( \mathbf{y}^{\mathcal{S}} \) from the source domain. } It is interesting to note that this regularization approach has been empirically utilized in previous works to make label predictions more deterministic \citep{wang2020learning,li2021t}.
 However, our perspective on it differs as we consider it from a causal standpoint.
 As a result, we arrive at the final loss function:

 where $\lambda$ and $\gamma$ are hyper-parameters that trade off the three loss functions.
 A graphical depiction of the proposed iLCC-MSDA is shown in Figure \ref{model}.